Mr H Jones

 Mr J Mackintosh: Director of Sport

-Mr Mackintosh went to Demontfort University where he graduated with a degree in Sports Science and Leisure Studies.
+Mr Mackintosh went to the University of Demontfort where he graduated with a degree in Sports Science and Leisure Studies.
 After graduating, he then completed a P.G.C.E. in Secondary P.E. at Leeds Metropolitan University.
 Mr Mackintosh taught in Yorkshire and Berkshire within various secondary schools.

 During his university education, he coached Lacrosse, Swimming and Football in West Virginia and Texas.
 Mr Mackintosh extended his coaching experience with the Manchester United Community Coaching scheme as well as gained coaching awards and worked part time in a Football Centre of Excellence.
 Mr Mackintosh has participated in numerous Marathons and alternative triathlons raising money for worthy charitable causes.
 He also enjoys travelling, to name a few destinations, Nepal, Tibet, South America, and Australia.